 - Players gift in addition to the choice of a tournament hat or visor.

-- Entry includes player party with fun, food and games Saturday night at the courts.
-5-10 pm.
+- The entry includes a player party with fun, food and games on Saturday night at the courts.
+5:30 - 10:00 pm.

 Cancellations and Change of Partner